An opinionated CI based on OpenShift Pipelines / Tekton

 Documentation #

-For more details on the different installation methods please follow the installation document detailing the Pipelines as Code installation steps.
+For more details on the different installation methods please follow the installation document detailing the Pipelines-as-Code installation steps.

-If you need to use Pipelines as Code and author PipelineRuns you can follow the usage guide
+If you need to use Pipelines-as-Code and author PipelineRuns you can follow the usage guide